 Quick ROE rules

-Full rules are available here in this PDF guide or if the link to the PDF file ever changes, this is Service Canada’s website and all of this information and much more is under the links to Employer information.
+Full rules are available here in this guide.
 My examples are based on a weekly pay period, which was this particular client’s pay cycle.

 Box 15A Total Insurable Hours